lubkoKuzenko/angular-clean-code/README.md

 ```

 All remaining modules (so-called feature modules) should be isolated and independent.
 Such a structure not only allows for clear concerns separation, but is also a convenient starting point for implementing lazy loading functionality, another crucial step in preparing a scalable application architecture.

+#### The Feature Modules

+The initial Angular application does only have one single module, which works great for small applications.
+But as the application grows, you’ll need to consider subdividing it into multiple feature modules, some which can be lazy loaded.
+These modules should only depend on the SharedModule, and their functionality should be scoped to the module.

+Feature modules deliver user experience dedicated to a particular application feature like the user- or the administration-part of the app.
+We’re grouping the components, services, models and other functionality that belongs together.
+They typically have a top component that acts as the feature root and private, supporting sub-components descend from it.
+They might be imported by the root AppModule of a small application that lacks routing or need to show some initial content, but can also be lazy loaded with references in the app routing file.

+Domain feature modules rarely have providers, but when they do, the lifetime of the provided services should be the same as the lifetime of the module.
+Beginning with Angular 6.0, the preferred way pf creating a singleton is to set providedIn to root on the service’ @Injectable decorator.
+This tells Angular to provide the service in the application root.
+But we can also use this to create a singleton service is to set providedIn to root on the service's @Injectable() decorator.
+This tells Angular to provide the service in the application root.
+We can use this in the context of a feature by using the providedIn property on the module instead, resulting in an error when using it elsewhere.

+When you need the service in other modules as well, it probably belongs in the CoreModule’ service’s declaration instead.

 ### Data flow architecture